OffensiveDoge/Archutil/README.md

 # Archutil
 A basic bash package installation script for Arch Linux

+The light version is the original script with the in built documentation & settings removed for a smaller file size.

 Bugs still may exist, but all should be fine

 Current Packages include: